b1-80274/OpenAQ_India/README.md

 ## Architecture
 ![PipeLine Architecture](https://github.com/b1-80274/OpenAQ_India/blob/main/images/OpenAQ_Architecture.png)

 Python is used to get the data from API and store it to the local file system.
 The data then will be transformed using Apache PySpark to build data warehouse maintained using Hadoop HDFS.
 A small recent subset of warehouse will be put in MySQL database to be consumed by PowerBI.
-Except for PowerBI, the whiole process will be automated using Apache Airflow.
+Except for PowerBI, the whole process will be automated using Apache Airflow.

 ## Development